google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

 own icons and adjust them for pixel-perfection, provide icons in increments of 48dp.

+Note: "sizes" is plural because it's a string of space-separate image dimensions.
+This is useful for certain image formats that contain more than one size (e.g. [ico](https://en.wikipedia.org/wiki/ICO_(file_format)).

 ### `start_url` {: #start-url }

 The `start_url` tells the browser where your application should start when it